How to Create Digital Signatures for Remote Work

 Current happenings have perhaps given organizations a chance to ponder on what is truly necessary and what can be done away with.

-As humanity adapts, many small businesses, in particular, have realized that work can be done and productivity maintained without the physical office space.
+As humanity adapts, many small businesses have realized that work can be done and productivity maintained without the physical office space.

 You can use tools like Traqq to remotely track employee activity, Microsoft Teams and similar apps to host business meetings online, and eSignature mediums like DocuSign to approve organizational documents and forms on the go.